LODSContent/ACPGuidance/ACPCreationProcess.md

    >NOTE: In the example above the scale set is constrained to AKS clusters only by leveraging the image reference offer property.
 This provides an additional control to mitigate risk from the creation of resources that are outside of the scope of the lab.

-The **match**, **matchInsensitively**, **notMatch**, and **notMatchInsenstively** use `#` to match a digit, `?` a letter, and `.` to match any character and can can provide needed flexibilty.
-However, the match conditions should be used with caution, especially with regard to virtual machine names.
+The **match**, **matchInsensitively**, **notMatch**, and **notMatchInsenstively** use `#` to match a digit, `?` a letter, and `.` to match any character.
+Although match conditions can provide a great deal of flexibility, they should be used with caution, especially with regard to virtual machine names.
 For example, this expression would allow the creation of 1000 virtual machines named WinVM-000 to WinVM-999.

 ```json
 {